Skip to main content

 “Factory farming endangers the survival of other animals and plants, with impacts including pollution, deforestation and climate change.”

-The animal farming industry is responsible for almost 56% of greenhouse gas emissions from our food.
-Yet it provides just 37% of our protein and 18% of our calories.
+The animal farming industry is responsible for around 57% of greenhouse gas emissions from our food.
+Yet it provides just 38% of our protein and 17% of our calories.

-According to a 2023 report by Feedback, Desmog and the Institute for Agriculture & Trade Policy, the meat and dairy industry is using a number of tactics to greenwash their climate impact.
-Big Livestock's Big Greenwash report found the total combined livestock emissions of 15 of the world’s largest meat and dairy companies exceed the individual emissions of ExxonMobil, BP and Shell.
+According to a 2023 report by campaign organisation Feedback, investigative outlet Desmog and advocacy organisation the Institute for Agriculture & Trade Policy, the total combined livestock emissions of 15 of the world’s largest meat and dairy companies exceeded the individual emissions of each of ExxonMobil, BP or Shell.

-In 2021, a study found that the majority of the world’s cropland was being used to feed livestock, rather than people.
+According to the non-profit project Our World In Data, 80% of agricultural land is used for livestock production, including a large proportion dedicated to growing crops fed to animals rather than people.
 This is incredibly inefficient.
 The most straight-forward way to understand this is by thinking about a cow being fed.
 If a cow eats a meal of soya, they won’t save up all the energy for our steak or milk: they’ll use some of it up by walking around, mooing or just generally being alive.
 If we’d eaten that soya directly, we’d have received much more energy compared to the emissions from growing it.

 In fact, a farmed cow will eat somewhere between sixteen and twenty five times the weight of crops that it will ‘give’ in the form of meat.